About Loughborough Judo Club

 Fitness

 Judo is an ideal way of keeping fit.
 It provides a great cardiovascular workout which improves stamina, general health and overall fitness.
-Physical strength and flexibility are also improved as a result of trying to control and dictate the movements of an opponent.
+Your physical strength and flexibility will also improve.

 Judo is ideal for all ages, male and female and attracts players from many disability groups